Goodbye ‘godsend’: Expiration of child tax credits hits home

 Michelmore said the long-term effects of a permanent tax credit would have a positive impact on the economy, as children who grow up in families with higher incomes “tend to do better in school, they’re more likely to graduate from high school.
 It might be 50 years down the road but there will be more cost savings in the future.”

 One of the key questions for policymakers is whether bureaucracies or parents are better at spending money on children.
-Manchin has proposed a 10-year, funded version of Biden’s economic proposal that would scrap the child tax credits focus and instead finance programs such as universal pre-kindergarten, to avoid sending money directly to families.
+Manchin has proposed a 10-year, funded version of Biden’s economic proposal that would scrap the child tax credits focus and instead finance programs such as universal prekindergarten, to avoid sending money directly to families.

 “It’s a moral question of do you trust families to make their own decisions,” Michelmore said.

 Hairdresser Chelsea Woody is a single mother from Charleston, West Virginia, who works six days a week to make ends meet.
-The extended child tax credit payments had helped pay for her son’s daycare, as well as letting her splurge on clothes for him.
+The extended child tax credit payments had helped pay for her son’s day care, as well as letting her splurge on clothes for him.

 “It truly helps out a lot.
 It’s an extra cushion, instead of me worrying how I’m going to pay a bill or if anything comes up,” Woody said as she loaded groceries into her car.
 “It’s helpful for a lot of people.
 It helps working families out because we struggle the most.
 I’m hardly home with my kid because I work all the time.”